General

 Range and Habitat

-Botteri's Sparrow: Breeds in southeastern Arizona and southern Texas.
-Spends winters south of U.S.-Mexico border.
+Botteri's Sparrow: Breeds in extreme southeastern Arizona and southern Texas.
+Resident throughout much of Mexico; northernmost populations of these birds migrate to the southern portion of their range in the winter.
 Preferred habitats include open arid country such as grasslands, savannas, and desert-scrub.

 Breeding and Nesting